Speak, Preach, Teach

 - Lectures on Women in the Bible

-- Lectures on forming faith in the lives of children
+- Lectures on forming faith in the lives of children, youth, and adults

 - Advent lectures on Christmas carols

 Associate Dean for the Doctor of Ministry program and Arnall-Mann-Thomasson Professor of Missions and World Religions